rapidsai/cudf/docs/cudf/source/developer_guide/developer_guide.md

 The primary use-case for Cython in cuDF is to expose libcudf C++ APIs to Python.
 This Cython usage is generally composed of two parts:
-1. A `pxd` file simply declaring C++ APIs so that they may be used in Cython, and
+1. A `pxd` file declaring C++ APIs so that they may be used in Cython, and
 2. A `pyx` file containing Cython functions that wrap those C++ APIs so that they can be called from Python.

 The latter wrappers should generally be kept as thin as possible to minimize Cython usage.